 If you need further evidence that Las Vegas has become a player among golf vacation destinations, consider this latest ranking of golf courses.
 In the 2009 Golf World Readers' Choice Awards, five Las Vegas golf courses rank among the top 50.
 That's 10 percent, folks.

 With its signature island-green par 3, Bali Hai Golf Club is one of five Las Vegas golf facilities on the recently released list.
-It is also one of three courses owned and operated by Walters Golf to make the top 50.
+It is also one of the courses owned and operated by Walters Golf to make the top 50.
 Royal Links Golf Club, another Walters Golf property, came in at No. 13, and Desert Pines Golf Club is ranked 50th.
 TPC Las Vegas came in at No. 27.
 Bear's Best Golf Club, a compilation of the best holes from Jack Nicklaus' courses around the world, finished 47th on the list.

 What makes the Vegas rankings impressive is that Golf World and Golf Digest readers singled out these courses, not panelists or raters who often play for free.
 These are paying customers who left their hard-earned dollars at the golf shop and walked away impressed.